This story has been updated. It was originally published on June 1, 2020.

-One of Skype’s most useful features is automatic, real time subtitling, which can help you work out what other people on the call are saying, even if they’re in noisy places (or you’re unable to turn up the volume on your own device for some reason).
+One of Skype’s most useful features is automatic, real time subtitling, which can help you work out what other people on the video chat are saying, even if they’re in noisy places (or you’re unable to turn up the volume on your own device for some reason).

 Tap your avatar at the top of the Skype screen, then pick Settings, Calling, and Call subtitles.
-From this menu you can have subtitles turn on automatically when you start calls, and even get them translated into a different language via Microsoft’s artificial intelligence engine.
+From this menu you can have subtitles turn on automatically when you start calls (turn on the toggle switch next to Show subtitles for all calls), and even get them translated into a different language via Microsoft’s artificial intelligence engine.

 For Facebook Messenger